uchiha-suraj/Hotel_Booking/README.md

 ### check the SSR:
 1. `npm run build` to make the build folder.
-2. `npx ts-node server.tsx` to start the server on localhost:8080.
+2. `npm run ssr` to start the server on localhost:8080.

 *note: `Backend is already deployed on render, Database environment setup is not required`.